calebm00re/4345hw2/README.md

 And open <http://localhost:9001/>

-within the search bar function, type in a word and upon clicking search, your word will be displayed back to you
+within the search bar function, type in a word and upon clicking 'search', your word will be displayed back to you

+the search can be easily reset by clicking the 'reset' button